 How Can Any of These Diets Help Me and My Baby?

-Both are also in total agreement that vegan and paleo-vegan nutrition help prenatal and postnatal women in the following ways by:
+Vegan and paleo-vegan nutrition help prenatal and postnatal women by:

 - Decreasing preeclampsia risk